AndrewNovikof/omnipay-sberbank/README.md

 # Order registration without pre-authorization

-More about this request you'll see in Sberbank official [documentation](https://developer.sberbank.ru/acquiring-api-rest-requests1pay/#zapros-reg-zakaza) or in our source code
+More about this request you'll see in Sberbank official [documentation -> item 1](https://developer.sberbank.ru/doc/v1/acquiring/rest-requests1pay) or in our source code

 ```php
 use Omnipay\Omnipay;